benhatsor/highlight/README.md

-# smart-bookmark
+# Highlight
-Smart bookmark extension that saves your place in the page.
+An extension that saves your place in the page.
 **Note:** This is the Firefox version.
 For the Chrome version, see the [main](https://github.com/barhatsor/smart-bookmark/tree/main) branch.

 ## About